top of page

 The package I had bought in Pleiku is professionally prepared for the customer.
 Without close inspection (actually tearing it open) it passes nicely for an ordinary, unopened carton of smokes.
 Wolfman had recognized this item instantly.

 With a wide toothy grin, I am clued in to the current situation in the perimeter.
 "First platoon has been guarding the perimeter for two weeks an' we ran out of grass a few days ago, it's bad man, really bad.
 The artillery guys are dry too."
-In a matter of a minute or so, I go from possible undercover narcotics officer to the "fng" (f'n new guy) that turns everything upside down.
+In a matter of a minute or so, I go from possible undercover narcotics officer to the "fng" that turns everything upside down.

 I tear off the celophane, rip open the carton and pull out a pack for myself.
 The carton had been carefully opened previously.
 The tobacco was replaced with a red haired product from the highlands, then the "cigarettes" are repacked and the entire carton put back like it had never been disturbed.
 A peek into an exquisite Vietnamese smuggling technique; even the little pull tab is still there.